 1000 Books Before Kindergarten

 1000 Books Before Kindergarten is a program sponsored by many libraries in Wisconsin and beyond.
 It highlights the importance and the delight in reading with young children by encouraging families to read 1000 books together before a child enters Kindergarten.
-This might seem like a daunting goal, but reading three books a day for a year or one book a day for three years both result in more than 1000 books read!
-The benefits of reading with young children to their social-emotional and language development are clear!
+This might seem like a daunting goal, but reading three books a day for a year or one book a day for three years both result in more than 1000 books read.
+The benefits of reading with young children to their social-emotional and language development are clear.
 Libraries can provide a fun way for families to keep track of this by launching a 1000 Books Before Kindergarten Program.
-This can also be daunting–but here are some resources to help.
+Here are some resources to help.

 1000 Books Before Kindergarten Webinars

 - DEMCO Webinar with Marge Loch Wouters from 2015

 - Getting Started with 1000 Books Before Kindergarten with Elizabeth Hoffman, Emporia State University (formerly Sioux Falls Public Library)